MiztaOak/OOProjectGoD/README.md

 Restart Android Studio.

 #### About
-KahIt is a quiz-game app with a twist that was developed by 5 IT students of Chalmers university during the course TDA367 Object-oriented programming projekt.
+KahIt is a quiz-game app with a twist that was developed by 5 IT students of Chalmers university during the course TDA367 Object-oriented programming project.

 How to setup a game: First you need to choose between host, join or hotswap game.
 The game allows a maximum of 8 players.
 - To Host: You have to fill in your info and create a game lobby then let other players join you.